+ONE TIME ONLY SALE PRICES TAKE YOUR CHOICE :

-1992 Buick Regals Auto., air, AM/FM stereo, loaded.
-Retail book \$13,295 Save -1,700Your price \$11,495 1992 Pontiac Grand Prix Auto., air, AM/FM cassette, loaded Retail book \$13,295 Save -1,700Your price \$11,495 30 day inventory reductions for sale!
+1992 Buick Regals Auto., air, AM/FM stereo, loaded

+Retail book \$13,295 Save -1,700Your price \$11.495

+1992 Pontiac Grand Prix Auto, air, AM/FM cassette loaded

+Retail book \$13,295 Save -1.700\$11.495 Your price

+\ 30 day inventory reductions for sale!
 All prices clearly marked on windows!!

-Vehicles will be taken to auction on Wednesday, April 21, 1993!
-Save from N.A.D.A. retail book \$1700 Take advantage today of thee huge savings.
-JUST COME BY AND SEE HOW SERIOUS WE ARE ABOUT SAVING YOU MONEY! \$ Hillbilly feud:
+Vehicles will be taken to auction on Wednesday.
+April 21, 1993!
+Save from N.A.D.A. retail book \$1700

+Take advantage today of thee huge savings

+JUST COME BY AND SEE HOW SERIOUS WE ARE ABOUT SAVING YOU MONEY!

+Hillbilly feud:

-Three Floyd County teams to take part in Classic Sports Editor If you like good high school baseball, a lot of excitement and some good outdoor cooking, then the place to be this weekend is the W.C.
-Pikeville as Pikeville High School hosts their annual Hillbilly Days Classic high school baseball tournament.
-Three Floyd County teams will part of the eight that will make up the two divisions of the round robin tour- Division one will include Pikeville, Belfry, Millard and Betsy Layne.
-Divsion two consists of Paintsville, Williamson, W. Va., Prestonsburg and Allen Central.
-The two division winners will meet Saturday night at 8 p.m. for the championship.
-The tournament gets underway tomorrownight (Thursday) with three games on tap.
-Belfry will take on a good Betsy Layne ballclub in the opener at 4:30 p.m.
+Three Floyd County teams to take part in Classic

+If you like good high school base-ball, a lot of excitement and some good outdoor cooking, then the place to be this weekend is the W.C.
+Hambley Athletic Complex in Pikeville as Pikeville High School hosts their annual Hillbilly Days Clas-sic high school baseball lournament.

+sic high school baseball tournament.
+Three Floyd County teams will part of the eight that will make up the two divisions of the round robin tournament.

+mament.

+place of the control of the contr

+pionship.

+The tournament gets underway tomorrow night (Thursday) with three games on tap.
+Belfry will take on a good Betsy Layne ballclub in the at 4:30 p.m.
 Belfry is currently 5-4 on the season while Betsy Layne stands at 6-7.
-The Bobcats with four games on the schedule. recently made a swing to Florida as did the Pikeville Panthers.
+The Bobcaus recently made a swing to Florida as did the Pikeville Panthers.

 The action continues as two Floyd County teams meet in game two.
-Prestonsburg and Allen Central will Hambley Athletic Complex in meet early this season as they are scheduled to play at 6:30 p.m.
-Coach Russell Shepherd's team has always liked to play at Pikeville and usually fairs well there.
-It should be one of the better early matchups.
+Prestonsburg and Allen Central will meet early this season as they are scheduled to play at 6:30 n.m.

+Coach Russell Shenberd's team.

+scheduled to play at 6:30 p.m.

+Coach Russell Shepherd's team

+has always liked to play at Pikeville

+and usually fairs well there.
+It should

+be one of the better early matchups.

 At 8:30 p.m.
-Pikeville will face a promising Millard squad that surprised a lot of fans last season after a dismal start.
-Pikeville has always been one of the traditionally strong regional teams and this year Coach Dave Thomas' team will be no exception.
-A strong defensive ball club, Pikeville has the hitting to back up the talk they put Millard will bring back a young ball club but with experience and that makes the Mustangs a tough oppo- The tournament continues Friday Belfry will face Pikeville in the first game scheduled to start at 3 p.m.
-This will be a classic matchup.
-Two teams that have bad blood toward each other anyway, Paintsville and Prestonsburg, will meet on the diamond in a 5 p.m. start.
-The only out of state team, Williamson, will take on Anthony Moore's Rebels at 7 p.m. on Friday night.
-The evenings games will conclude with Millard facing Betsy Layne It will be a full day of baseball at Pikeville on Saturday with play beginning at 10 a.m.
+Pikeville will face a

+promising Millard squad that surprised a lot of fans last season after a

+dismal start.

+Pikeville has always been one of

+the traditionally strong regional teams

+and this year Coach Dave Thomas'

+team will be no exception.
+A strong

+defensive ball club, Pikeville has the

+hitting to back up the talk they put

+out.

+out.
+Millard will bring back a young ball club but with experience and that makes the Mustangs a tough oppo-nent.

+It will be a full day of baseball at It will be a full day of baseoun at Pikeville on Saturday with play be-ginning at 10 a.m.
 Betsy Layne will square off against Pikeville as the two teams will meet for the third time this season.
-Pikeville defeated the Bobcats in Florida but Betsy Layne posted a 4-3 win over the Panthers this past Monday night.
-Belfry and Millard meet at noon Saturday followed by Paintsville and with Allen Central taking on Williamson will meet Prestonsburg.
-The tournament continues at 4 p.m. game for the Tigers.
-At 6 p.m J & J Liquors Betsy Layne • 478-2477
+Pikeville defeated the

+Bobcats in Florida but Betsy Layne posted a 4-3 win over the Panthers this past Monday night.
+Belfry and Millard meet at noon Saturday followed by Paintsville and

-THECTTIZENSBANK 1 MILE FUN RUN 9:00 a.m.
+1 MILE FUN RUN

+9:00 a.m. \$6.00 Advance Registration \$8.00 Day of Race ENTRY FEE: